Amaury1004/Frieren/README.md

-This is fun discoed bot from friends
+This is fun discoed bot for friends